6 Simple Ways to Support Your LGBTQ Child

 When you find out that your child identifies as lesbian, gay, bisexual, transgender, or is questioning their identity, it may come as a big surprise or even an unwanted shock.
 Other parents may long have suspected that their child may not be heterosexual or that they may come to question their gender later in life.

-Here we will look at supporting your LGBTQ child and ways to look after your own emotional well-being.
+Here we will look at supporting your LGBTQ child, as well as ways to look after your own emotional wellbeing.

-Dealing with any worries, and realizing that your child is still the same person they always were, will allow you to be the best parent you can be to your child.
+Dealing with any worries, and realising that your child is still the same person they always were, will allow you to be the best parent you can be to your child.

 If you are unsure how to react, ask your child what they need.
 Children often have a good idea of what they need you to do to make them feel accepted or supported.

 3. Open conversations

 After your child has come out, it is important to keep the conversation between you going.
 They may be too shy or embarrassed to raise the topic with you again, but gentle prompts such as asking how they are feeling can show them that you haven’t dismissed or forgotten about their identity.

 In this way, they will also see that you value what they have told you.

 If there are any issues your child wants to discuss, initiating regular conversations gives them an easy way to explore their feelings with you.